stephen144/ypreg/README.md

 Repo: https://github.com/hdfelix/ypreg.git

 This is an event registration management site.
-You can use this site to manage registrations short one-day events that require no hospitality accomodations as well as multi-day events where hospitality accomodations are necessary.
+You can use this site to manage registrations short one-day events that require no accomodations as well as multi-day events where accomodations are necessary.

 ## Features

 * Create and manage events
 * Create and manage event locations
-* Create and manage hospitality locations
+* Create and manage lodgings
 * Create and manage different types of users

 ## Setup